These Incredible NHS Staff Are All Working On Christmas Day

 "No one wants to be in hospital, particularly on Christmas Day.
 So it's our responsibility to care for patients on a special day when they are away from their family. "

-Last year, Zara's hospital was bedecked with sparkly tinsel and decorations; and there will still be plenty of festive cheer this year, too.
+Last year, Zara's hospital was decked out with sparkly tinsel and decorations and you'll be pleased to hear that there will still be plenty of festive cheer this year, too.

 "All the nurses have been allowed to wear Christmas accessories," says Zara.
 "Those small things can make a really big difference."